Ontotext-AD/ontotext-yasgui/ontotext-yasgui-web-component/README.md

    - READ - the editor is read-only, but the query can be copied;
    - PROTECTED - the editor is read-only and the query can't be copied.
 - **showQueryButton**: if false the "Run" query button will be hidden.
 Default value is true.
+- **showYasqeResizer**: flag that controls whether the YASQE editor is resizable.
+The default value is true.
 - **getCellContent**: function that will be called for every one cell.
 It must return valid html as string.
 - **sparqlResponse**: a response of a sparql query as string.
 If the parameter is provided, the result will be visualized in YASR.
 - **infer**: the value of "infer" parameter when a query is executed.
 Default value is true.